openfl/OpenFLDevelopersGuide/using-the-textfield-class/formatting-text.md

 addChild(tf);

 After creating a StyleSheet object, the example code creates a simple object to hold a set of style declaration properties.
-Then it calls the StyleSheet.setStyle() method, which adds the new style to the style sheet with the name “.darkred”.
+Then it calls the StyleSheet.setStyle() method, which adds the new style to the style sheet with the name ".darkred".
 Next, it applies the style sheet formatting by assigning the StyleSheet object to the TextField styleSheet property.

 For CSS styles to take effect, the style sheet should be applied to the TextField object before the htmlText property is set.